Nursing scrubs

 The Health and Safety Sciences department is no longer accepting application for the Fall 2025 semester.

-* Beginning January 2026, applications for admission will be online only.
-Check back for more information regarding this change*
+* Beginning January 2026, applications for admission will be online only. *

 The Vocational Nursing Program is a 12-month course of study leading to a certificate in Vocational Nursing.
 Upon completion of this program, the student is eligible to take the NCLEX-PN, the licensure examination required by the California Board of Vocational Nursing and Psychiatric Technicians to practice vocational nursing.